zer0cache/matic-docs/README.md

 to offer a full-stack scaling solution.

-The [Polygon Wiki](https://docs.polygon.technology/) is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The [Polygon Wiki](https://docs.polygon.technology/) is built using [Docusaurus](https://docusaurus.io/), a modern static website generator to build optimized websites quickly.

 ## How to Contribute to Polygon Wiki